Improving Your Profitability

-When a struggling business is sold for below market value as part of a rescue package, the first thing the buyer usually does is to sell off non-core or non profitable parts.
+The first thing the buyer usually does when purchasing a struggling business is to sell off less profitable parts.
 Therefore allowing investment into the more profitable sections of the business.

-Stop spending time on the things that are not Generating you enough profit vs the time and effort required.
+Stop spending time on the things that are not Generating you enough profit.
+Use you your valuable time on profit generating things.